How to Get a Patio Permit in Lexington, KY (2026 Guide)

 Frequently Asked Questions

-Whether you need a permit depends on the size and scope of your patio / hardscape project.
+Whether you need a permit depends on the size and scope of your patio project.
 In Lexington, some smaller projects are exempt while larger ones require a permit.
 Use our free lookup tool to check your specific situation.

-Typical approval time in Lexington is About 2 weeks.
+Typical approval time in Lexington is about 2 weeks.
 Complex projects requiring structural review may take longer.

 In most cases, homeowners in Lexington can pull permits and perform work on their own primary residence as an owner-builder.
 You're still responsible for meeting all code requirements and passing inspections.